 I am reporting here about a publication that essentially says “inflammation extinguished by omega-3”.
-Since the mid 1990’s medical researchers have known that heart attacks, strokes, cancer, arthritis, diabetes and many other illnesses are either associated by chronic inflammation or even caused by it.
-On the other hand it has been known that omega-3 fatty acids derived from fish oil have anti-inflammatory action.
+Since the mid 1990’s medical researchers knew that chronic inflammation causes a number of diseases.
+These are heart attacks, strokes, cancer, arthritis, diabetes and many other illnesses.
+On the other hand researchers know that omega-3 fatty acids from fish oil have anti-inflammatory action.

 The results were that omega-3 fatty acid supplementation lowered CRP and IL-6 markers in all subjects.
 Chronic non-autoimmune disease (diabetes mellitus, psoriasis, inflammatory bowel disorders, asthma, inflammatory bowel disease) responded better to omega-3 supplementation with a greater reduction of IL-6 and tumor necrosis factor-alpha than the autoimmune group.
 The control group also experienced lowering of their markers although they were much lower to start with.
 Contrary to those findings, an obese group with a body mass index of greater than 30.0 showed no change in all three inflammatory markers when omega-3 fish oil capsules had been given.